 Thresholds CTA Project

-The Thresholds CTA Project team engages populations experiencing homelessness in need of services on public transportation in Chicago.
+The Thresholds CTA team engages populations experiencing homelessness in need of services on Chicago’s “L” transit system.
 They provide comprehensive assessments, clinical engagement, advocacy, community resources development, transportation to appointments, and assistance with completing and submitting public benefits applications.

 The CTA Project team works with CTA security to identify persons in need.
-Staff shifts vary between weekends and week days, peak and non-peak times, for maximum coverage.
-All staff are equipped with a cell phone in order for CTA and Chicago Department of Human Services (CDHS) personnel to reach them at any time, as well as a wireless laptop containing resource information, web-based e-mail, and software designed to track a member’s progress.
+Staff shifts vary between peak and non-peak times for maximum coverage.
+All staff are equipped with a wireless laptop containing resource information, web-based e-mail, and software designed to track a member’s progress.

 Homeless Outreach services and programs at Thresholds are realized through partnership and support from the City of Chicago and the Department of Family and Support Services, through the Illinois Department of Human Services.